julianlam/feps/README.md

 <!-- DO NOT EDIT!
 File automatically generated with `./scripts/create_readme.py`. -->

-This is the Git repository containing Fediverse Enhancment Proposals (FEPs).
+This is the Git repository containing Fediverse Enhancement Proposals (FEPs).

 A Fediverse Enhancement Proposal (FEP) is a document that provides information to the Fediverse community.
 The goal of a FEP is to improve interoperability and well-being of diverse services, applications and communities that form the Fediverse.